Normandale Park shooting: Legal proceedings

 On February 21, 2022, Mike Schmidt, the Multnomah County District Attorney, announced Smith would be charged with nine criminal counts related to the February 19, 2022 incident: one count of second-degree murder with a firearm, four counts of second-degree attempted murder with a firearm, two counts of first-degree assault with a firearm, and two counts of second-degree assault with a firearm.

 The judicial case was presided over by Judge Christopher Marshall of Multnomah County Circuit Court.
 Smith was represented by a court-appointed attorney.
 A grand jury heard four days of testimony from 12 witness witnesses on February 28 and on March 4, 7, and 10 in 2022.
 The grand jury voted to indict Smith, the shooter, and on March 23, 2022, he was transferred from a hospital and booked into a jail facility, and the case information was available for public view.

 In a court hearing on March 24, 2022, Smith pleaded not guilty to the charges.
 He was held in a Multnomah County jail facility without bail to await the criminal trial that was scheduled for April 2023.
 In a court hearing on March 8, 2023, Smith pleaded guilty to second-degree murder, four counts of attempted murder, three counts of first-degree assault, and one count of second degree assault.
-Smith is scheduled to be sentenced on April 18, 2023.
-He faces a maximum sentence of life in prison.
+He was sentenced on April 18, 2023, to life in prison with the possibility of parole after 55 years.
+Smith is currently incarcerated at the Snake River Correctional Institution in Ontario, Oregon.